 The Resulting Benefits

 Using redundant AWS VPN connections, AWS VPC coupled with LibreSWAN allowed connectivity to the client data centers and made them dedicated VPC spokes.
-The solution also allowed for greater control of the applications the client used internally by isolating servers that did not require to process requests from outside sources directly.
-With Security Groups and Network Access Control Lists (NACL) enabled, VPC instances were further protected by only allowing traffic from specific IP address sources, ports and protocols.
+The solution also allowed for greater control of the applications the client used internally by isolating servers that were not required to process requests from outside sources directly.
+With Security Groups and Network Access Control Lists (NACL) enabled, VPC instances were further protected by only allowing traffic from specific IP address sources, ports, and protocols.

-The complexity of this ongoing project allowed ClearScale to demonstrate that bringing third party solutions, like Terraform, to bear on a Hub and Spoke topology the viability of a truly secure environment.
+The complexity of this ongoing project allowed ClearScale to demonstrate that bringing third-party solutions, like Terraform, to bear on a hub and spoke topology increased the viability of a truly secure environment.
 Combined with added layers of security and communication, ClearScale gave the client the tools necessary to prove beyond a doubt that they could meet any rigid PCI compliance bar.